Juan Pérez (handballer): Career

+In 2001 he joined SDC San Antonio, where he won the 2001 Copa del Rey and EHF Champions League, the 2002 Spanish championship, 2004 EHF Cup Winners' Cup and the 2005 Spanish Championship.
+He retired in 2009.
+After his playing days he became the president of the Spanish second tier side Badajoz Escubal, a club from Badajoz, the town, where Pérez was born.
+In 2011 he unretired to play for them.

+National team

+Juancho Pérez featured in the national team for more than a decade.

+His biggest achievement was winning the 2005 World Championship in Tunisia.

+competed in the 1996 Summer Olympics, in the 2000 Summer Olympics, and in the 2004 Summer Olympics.
 In 1996 he won the bronze medal with the Spanish team.
 He played three matches and scored five goals.

 Four years later he won his second bronze medal with the Spanish handball team in the 2000 Olympic tournament.
 He played five matches and scored four goals.

 At the 2004 Games he was part of the Spanish team which finished seventh in the Olympic tournament.
 He played two matches and scored three goals.

+He also won silver medals four times at the European championships, at the 1996, 1998, 2000 and 2006 European Championships.

+In the latter stages of his national team career he was however only third choice behind Rolando Uríos and Julen Aguinagalde.